kmwallio/ThiefMD/docs/about/index.md

 ThiefMD is a Markdown editor and file manager inspired by [Ulysses](https://ulysses.app).

+While we work on supporting previewing and exporting, we recommend [grip](https://github.com/joeyespo/grip).
+For exporting, we recommend [pandoc](https://pandoc.org/).

 # Credit

 Great software is built on the shoulders of giants.